MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 - to use another software algorithm (custom algorithm, no third-party library, etc.),
 - to use a GPU to perform the operation,
-- to target a destination whose format is different from the display buffer format,
+- to target a destination whose format is different from the display back buffer format,
 - etc.

 The MicroUI native drawing functions are listed in ``LLUI_PAINTER_impl.h`` and ``LLDW_PAINTER_impl.h`` (for the `Drawing`_ library) for the Embedded VEE Port and, respectively, ``LUIPainter.java`` and ``LLDWPainter.java`` for the Simulation VEE Port.